 Three years later, the award-winning artist has a sold-out Barbican Pit run to their name, fellowships, and is performing an abstract interpretation of the well-oiled ballet ‘The Fire Bird’ at NOW 20, programmed by The Yard Theatre.

-Originally performed by Ballet Russes in the pre-war utopia of 1910, ‘The Fire Bird’ was conceived by the collaboration between artist Alexandre Benois and choreographer Michel Fokine, who drafted in Igor Stravinsky to create a score which captured the zeitgeist of the 20thcentury.
+Originally performed by Ballet Russes in the pre-war utopia of 1910, ‘The Fire Bird’ was conceived through a collaboration between artist Alexandre Benois and choreographer Michel Fokine, who drafted in Igor Stravinsky to create a score which captured the zeitgeist of the 20th century.

-Such a lucid relationship with the music hasn’t meant the creative journey has been without disruption.
+Such a lucid relationship with the score hasn’t meant the creative journey has been without disruption.
 When we start to speak of this process, Julie explains being caught between wanting to make a solo and laying in total fear of embarking on an independent piece.
-The conversation cooled on my part, as admittedly I’d been accustomed to (some) artists being very optimistic about how they make work.
+This was unusual to hear, as admittedly I’d been accustomed to (some) artists being very decisive about how they make work.
 Sensing my trepidation Julie calmly put me at ease, informing me these forces, tensions and uncertainties are vital to the creative journey.